stappit/blog/posts/customer_lifetime_value/pareto-nbd.md

 ![](pareto-nbd_files/figure-markdown/clv_plot-1.svg)

-The probability of churning is can be estimated by the fraction of `lifetime` draws that are above 0.
+The probability of churning can be estimated by the fraction of `lifetime` draws that are above 0.
 For example, for a customer with an expected lifetime of 10 (i.e. $\mu = 0.1$) and a current age of 10, the probability of still being active is